StijnDeVos/collatz_repl/README.md

 # collatz_repl
  A very simple REPL that prints Collatz sequences

-There is no purpose or value to this except to practice programming in Python.
+There is no purpose or value to this except to practise programming in Python.